If I Were a Carpenter (tribute album)

-If I Were a Carpenter is a 1994 tribute album to The Carpenters.
+If I Were a Carpenter is a 1994 tribute album to the Carpenters.
 It features alternative rock bands covering the songs of Richard and Karen Carpenter.

 Overview

-The cover is a cartoon-like drawing of Richard and Karen Carpenter listening to an LP album against an orange background.
-Richard Carpenter has said that he doesn't "care for" the version of "Superstar" by Sonic Youth.
+The cover is a painting, in Margaret Keane style, of Richard and Karen Carpenter listening to an LP album against an orange background.
+Regarding the musical interpretations, Richard Carpenter has said that he doesn't "care for" the version of "Superstar" by Sonic Youth.

 The album was the brainchild of Matt Wallace (Maroon 5, Replacements, Faith No More) and David Konjoyan.